 - Sandra Polaski, Senior Research Scholar of the Global Economic Governance Initiative, Boston University’s Global Development Policy Center

 - Josh Nasser, Legislative Director, United Auto Workers

 Here are the five key takeaways from the discussion:

 - Vast global markets are restricting US companies.
 Shannon O’Neil of the Council on Foreign Relations said that Canada and the European Union are grabbing a larger share of global trade, while US access is receding.
 “We only have preferential access to less than 10% of the world’s population,” she said. “… Canada, Mexico and the EU have preferential access to over half of the world’s consumers. … And frankly we have lost ground over the last three or four years.”

 - The evidence is mixed on whether trade policies have served American workers.
 Sandra Polaski of the Boston University Global Development Policy Center wrote recently that the “policies have failed most Americans.”
 Corporate interests dominate trade policy, extracting wealth at home and abroad and leaving working people to bear the costs, she said.
 Trump administration tariffs and other attempts to make trade fairer did not deliver the promised job growth.

 - The trade deficit is huge and getting bigger.
-While trade in services has been positive for the U.S., trade in goods has been increasingly negative.
-The U.S. trade deficit (Census Bureau data here) hit $577 billion in 2019 – not an all-time low but approaching the lows of the last three decades.
+While trade in services has been positive for the US, trade in goods has been increasingly negative.
+The US trade deficit (Census Bureau data here) hit US$577 billion in 2019 – not an all-time low but approaching the lows of the last three decades.

 © The Hinrich Foundation.
 See our website Terms and Conditions for our copyright and reprint policy.
 All statements of fact and the views, conclusions and recommendations expressed in this publication are the sole responsibility of the author(s).